sscheng25/Tourist_Guide_for_National_Parks/_posts/2021-12-14-cluster-analysis.md

 toc_sticky: true
 ---

-In this part, we will divide the top 10 national parks into 3 groups with *K-means* clustering.
+In this part, we will divide the top 10 national parks into 3 groups with *Hierarchical clustering* in `scipy.cluster.hierarchy` package.
 We hope to extract the similarities among each groups of parks and help travelers make a choice on which group to select.

 ## Cluster Results